Miss Pennsylvania's Teen

 Competition is held each June at the Appell Center for Performing Arts in York, Pennsylvania.

-Lynzi Allen of Perkasie was crowned Miss Pennsylvania's Teen on June 21, 2025 at the Appell Center for Performing Arts in York, Pennsylvania.
-She will compete for the title of Miss America's Teen 2026 in September 2025 at the Dr. Phillips Center for the Performing Arts in Orlando, Florida.
+Anna Rinnier of Bryn Mawr was crowned Miss Pennsylvania's Teen on June 19, 2026, at the Appell Center for Performing Arts in York, Pennsylvania.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 Results summary

 The following is a visual summary of the past results of Miss Pennsylvania's Teen titleholders presented in the table below.
 The year in parentheses indicates year of the Miss America's Teen competition in which the placement and/or award was garnered.